marvinroman/grav-docker/docs/config_flags.md

 Name | Description
 -------------------------|----------------------------------------------------------------------------------------------------------------
-WEBROOT | Change the default webroot directory from `/var/www/html` to your own setting ERRORS | Set to 1 to display PHP Errors in the browser HIDE_NGINX_HEADERS | Disable by setting to 0, default behaviour is to hide nginx + php version in headers PHP_MEM_LIMIT | Set higher PHP memory limit, default is 128 Mb PHP_POST_MAX_SIZE | Set a larger post_max_size, default is 100 Mb PHP_UPLOAD_MAX_FILESIZE | Set a larger upload_max_filesize, default is 100 Mb PHP_ERRORS_STDERR | Send php logs to docker logs DOMAIN | Set domain name for Lets Encrypt scripts REAL_IP_HEADER | set to 1 to enable real ip support in the logs REAL_IP_FROM | set to your CIDR block for real ip in logs RUN_SCRIPTS | Set to 1 to execute scripts
+WEBROOT | Change the default webroot directory from `/var/www/html` to your own setting PREP_VOLUMES | Copy backup user directory to mounted user directory ERRORS | Set to 1 to display PHP Errors in the browser HIDE_NGINX_HEADERS | Disable by setting to 0, default behaviour is to hide nginx + php version in headers PHP_MEM_LIMIT | Set higher PHP memory limit, default is 128 Mb PHP_POST_MAX_SIZE | Set a larger post_max_size, default is 100 Mb PHP_UPLOAD_MAX_FILESIZE | Set a larger upload_max_filesize, default is 100 Mb PHP_ERRORS_STDERR | Send php logs to docker logs PHP_MAX_EXECUTION_TIME
-PGID | Set to GroupId you want to use for nginx (helps permissions when using local volume) PUID | Set to UserID you want to use for nginx (helps permissions when using local volume) REMOVE_FILES | Use REMOVE_FILES=0 to prevent the script from clearing out /var/www/html (useful for working with local files)
+DOMAIN | Set domain name for Lets Encrypt scripts REAL_IP_HEADER | set to 1 to enable real ip support in the logs REAL_IP_FROM | set to your CIDR block for real ip in logs PGID | Set to GroupId you want to use for nginx (helps permissions when using local volume) PUID | Set to UserID you want to use for nginx (helps permissions when using local volume) REMOVE_FILES | Use REMOVE_FILES=0 to prevent the script from clearing out /var/www/html (useful for working with local files)